 Switch to a New Career

 I think that we often talk about “fixing” burnout with strategies that don’t include making too drastic of a change, such as scheduling time for relaxation or taking more personal days from the office, but these don’t always get to the root of the problem.
-For me, I was absolutely burnt out with my profession and was ready to take on a new career that challenged me in a way that made me feel valued and in charge.
+For me, I was absolutely burnt out with my profession and was ready to take on a new career.
+Now I feel challenged, valued, and in charge.

 Reset Your Priorities